mvolkmann/blog/src/htmx.md

 to implement web applications?
 With htmx the server code can be implemented in any programming language that supports implementing HTTP servers.
+The most suitable languages are ones that provide good support for HTML templating.
+It is also desirable to have editor tooling that provides syntax highlighting of HTML and checking for proper HTML including attribute usage and element nesting.

 ## Use Cases